Bilal-Abubakari/ngx-optimus/projects/optimus-pipes/README.md

 ## Usage
 You can use `optimus-pipes` pipes in both standalone components and components that are part of an NgModule.

-**1. For Standalone Components:**
-If you are using standalone components, you can import the specific pipes you need directly into your component's `imports` array.
+**1. For Standalone Components:** If you are using standalone components, you can import the specific pipes you need directly into your component's `imports` array.
 Assuming `SentenceCasePipe` is the pipe for the transformation and is exported from `optimus-pipes`: `sentenceCase`
+Alternatively, you can import `NgxOptimusPipesModule` which is a bundle of all pipes provided by optimus pipes.

     // src/app/your-standalone-component/your-standalone-component.component.ts